 As a sole trader, the business owner and the business itself are one legal entity in the eyes of the law.
 This means after paying your taxes, you're entitled to all the profits.
 You can take on employees and still remain the sole owner of the business.

 Being self-employed means you're not employed by anyone else and you don't pay tax through PAYE.
 Usually, this means you work for yourself and run your own business, rather than working for someone else.

 The definition of self-employed for tax purposes and employment law is that you're fully responsible for the success or failure of your business, paying tax through self-assessment.

-The term describes the way you work, rather than your business’s structure.
+The term describes the way you work, rather than your business's structure.
 You can decide what work you do and when.
-You don’t receive holiday pay or sick pay if you take time off.
-You can choose one of several legal structures for your business, including being a sole trader.
+You don't receive holiday pay or sick pay if you take time off.
+You can choose one of several legal structures for your business, including to register as a sole trader.
 You can also choose limited company or business partnership status.

 A limited company functions as a legal entity in its own right, separate from the owner, whose personal finances are protected.
 Every limited company must have a director and be registered with Companies House.
 A business partnership is shared between two or more co-owners.

 Responsible or their own taxes, a hairdresser who rents a chair in a salon can work on a self-employed basis.
 A freelance writer who works alone on the basis of selling individual stories, receiving payment per sale, is self-employed and can register as a sole trader.